JayanthApagundi/LDR--Light-Depedent-Resistors/README.md

 4.Jumper wires
 5.Bread Board

 https://thingspeak.com/ - This is a website which is used for the analysis of the experiments done based on IOT(Internet of Things).
-Where in you can host your data or the putput and the behaviour of the experiment and access it anytime and anywhere
+Where in you can host your data or the putput and the behaviour of the experiment and access it anytime and anywhere.

 Analysis of the LDR: https://thingspeak.com/channels/883762/private_show